How to open a bank account in Switzerland

 Can I open a Swiss bank account online?

-Yes - you can often open regular Swiss bank accounts online - or you can choose an online and mobile alternative account from a provider like Wise or Revolut.
+Yes - you can often open Swiss bank accounts online if you're a resident - or you can choose an online and mobile alternative account from a provider like Wise or Revolut.

 Can I open a bank account in Switzerland before landing?

-Non-resident accounts are available from Swiss banks, which you can often set up before you arrive.
-However, you’ll probably want to switch to a regular account once you’re settled in Switzerland, as non-resident accounts can be expensive and restricted.
+Non-resident accounts are available from Swiss banks, which you may be able to set up before you arrive.
+However, you'll probably want to switch to a regular resident account once you're settled in Switzerland, as non-resident accounts can be expensive and restricted.